 As her store became established, Taylor noticed that many of her customers were struggling to find nutritious yet convenient meals for their families.
 In customer interviews, she learned that pasta was a parent go-to.
 However, because pasta is full of empty carbs, she thought there should be an option that’s healthful instead.
 From that insight,Taylor turned the family favorite into a superfood and Chickapea was born in 2015.

 At its core, Chickapea strives to make a positive impact in the community both socially and environmentally.
-Toward that end, Chickapea donates three cents per package sold to feed nutritious meals to children in need both at home and in Los Rios, Ecuador, has funded a new school kitchen and garden and supports agricultural education for the community in Los Rios.
+Toward that end, Chickapea dedicates resources to three main efforts: Donating three cents per package sold to feed nutritious meals to children in need both at home and in Los Rios, Ecuador; funding a new school kitchen and garden; and supporting agricultural education for the community in Los Rios.

 “One of our guiding principles is that everyone should have access to nutritious food,” Taylor says.